 What is an intermediary bank?

-An intermediary bank (sometimes also called correspondent bank) provides services to another bank, serving as a middleman between the issuing bank and the receiving bank of an international wire bank transfer (also called wire transfer).
+An intermediary bank (sometimes also called a correspondent bank) provides services to another bank, serving as a middleman between the issuing bank and the receiving bank of an international wire bank transfer (also called wire transfer).
 Banks use intermediary banks as their agent abroad to complete payments that either start or end in other countries.

 Adding an intermediary bank when creating a beneficiary describes the precise route a payment should follow to reach a beneficiary bank account.